Money Flow paradigm

 I have personally benefited greatly from the current system.
 But at some point I have to speak up against my own self interest in favor of the truth about what is in the best interest of our nation.

-We need to stop over-rewarding passive investors and redirect more of the money flow to reward hard working employees and creative entrepreneurs.
+We need to stop over-rewarding passive investors like me and redirect more of the money flow to reward hard working employees and creative entrepreneurs.
 One way to move in that direction would be to restore the Security and Exchange Commission’s rule that existed before 1982 and designate stock share buybacks as insider trading and illegal.

 Another step would be to follow Germany’s example and require employee representation on corporate boards.
 All too often corporate boards consist of the CEOs golf buddies, who only know what is going on within the company from reports that the CEO gives them about what a great job he or she is doing.
 Requiring some employee representation on corporate boards for all companies above a specified size could provide representation from product development, production, marketing, sales and product distribution.
 We should also provide companies with incentives such as tax benefits for starting employee stock ownership plans.